Dodgers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- In their last 10 contests, the Dodgers were underdogs just once and were the losers in that contest.

-- In their previous 10 games with a total, the Dodgers and their opponents have combined to exceed the over/under on six occasions.
+- In their last 10 games with an over/under, the Dodgers and their opponents have combined to eclipse the total five times.

-- The Dodgers' ATS record is 3-2-0 over their previous 10 games (five of those matchups had spread set by bookmakers).
+- The Dodgers have gone 3-2-0 against the runline over their past 10 games (five of those matchups had a runline set by bookmakers).

 Dodgers Betting Records & Stats